Hypertune

 1. Install hypertune

-Once you have a Next.js application (using the App Router) ready, install Hypertune's JavaScript SDK:
+Once you have a Next.js application (using the App Router) ready, install the hypertune and server-only packages:

 2. Set environment variables